-Hexham MOT Centre is the only dedicated MOT Test Centre in Hexham.
-Offering a comprehensive range of honest and reliable garage services for cars and light commercial vehicles.
+We are the only dedicated Class 4 MOT Test Centre in Hexham, offering a comprehensive range of honest and reliable garage services for cars and light commercial vehicles.

 At our dedicated Hexham MOT Centre all our MOT testers are DVSA approved and will carry out the necessary tests and inspection on your vehicle.
 These include the exterior, interior, under the vehicle and under the bonnet.
 Hopefully your vehicle will pass, in which case you will be issued a pass certificate (VT20) but if it fails to meet any of the required checks you will be issued with a fail certificate (VT30).